GraemeMalcolm/ai-stuff/instructions/01-image-analysis.md

 To test the capabilities of the Computer Vision service, we'll use a simple command-line application that runs in the cloud shell.
 > **Note**: For this lab, you will test out an application in a cloud shell environment.
 When you build your own application, you can use an environment of your choice.

+> SG - Image in step 1 needs updating to show the Learn sandbox, not the Azure Cloud Shell in the Azure Portal.

 1. Click the **Activate Sandbox** button at the top of the page.
 This starts a Cloud Shell instance to your right, as shown here.
 You may be prompted to review permissions.
 Click **Accept**.

     ![Azure cloud shell pane](./media/cloud-shell.png)